hankertrix/nerd_column.nvim/README.md

 ### `disabled_file_types`

-The `disabled_file_types` are the file types to disable the plugin for.
+The `disabled_file_types` option is a list of file types in which the plugin should be disabled.
+It is a list of strings.
 You can use `*` at the end of a file type to match a file type prefix, like `Neogit*`.